IEP Goals for Organization Skills – How to Make Measurable Goals

 A Word About Pre-written IEP Goal banks used by schools:

-If every child were the same, the one-size-fits-all banks of prewritten IEP goals for organization which some schools use would work well for all children.
-Having ready-made IEP goals for organization makes it easy for the IEP team to plug goals in, but if your school is using ready-made goals, how “individualized” is your child’s IEP?
+If every child were the same, the one-size-fits-all banks of prewritten IEP goals for organization which some schools use would work well.
+Having ready-made IEP goals for organization makes it easy for the IEP team to plug in goals.
+However, if your school is using ready-made goals, how “individualized” is your child’s IEP?

-It’s somewhat individualized based upon the goals chosen from the data bank, but often IEP goals for organization need to be modified to fit your specific child.
-Read the following steps to learn how to know whether your child has good goals and to learn to modify goals to fit your child’s individual needs.
+It’s somewhat individualized based upon the goals chosen from the data bank.
+But often IEP goals for organization need to be modified to fit your specific child.
+The steps above can help you know whether your child has good goals and helps you learn to modify goals to fit your child’s individual needs.

-I’ve provided examples of some IEP goals for organization in Part I of this article to help you understand more about the types of data included in specific, measurable goals so you’ll be able to tell if your child is actually making progress.
+I’ve provided examples of some IEP goals for organization in Part I of this article.
+They’ll help you understand more about the types of data included in specific, measurable goals.
+That way you’ll be able to tell if your child is actually making progress.